pineappletapped/VideoPlatform/README.md

 Favourites appear under the **Favourites** tab in the Active Graphics panel for quick access.
 The **Active** tab lists anything currently visible so you can hide them in one click.

+### Lineup Tables & Match Results

+The Lineups panel now offers **Table** buttons to show each team's roster in a simple list overlay.
+There's also a **Match Result** button that displays the final score along with goal scorers and times based on the scoreboard log.